BorisGerretzen/SimpleBlazorMultiselect/README.md

 See the project `SimpleBlazorMultiselectDemo` for more examples of how to use the component, or take a look at the properties page on the [wiki](https://github.com/BorisGerretzen/SimpleBlazorMultiselect/wiki/Properties).
 You can also view a live demo [here](https://borisgerretzen.github.io/SimpleBlazorMultiselect/).
+To view the source code of the demo, take a look in the `demo` folder of this repository.

 Below are some short examples, they all use the following `@code` block:
 ```csharp